ibm-cloud-docs/vpc/creating-vpc-resources.md

 ```
 {: pre}

-### Attach a block storage data volume to an instance
+### Attach a Block Storage data volume to an instance
 {: #attach-block-storage-data-volume-cli}

 Use the following command to attach the volume to the virtual server instance, by using the variables that we created: